GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ## Reference documentation

-You can refer to the following Juniper documentation and Cloud VPN documentation for additional information about both products.
+Refer to the following documentation for additional information. products.

 ### GCP documentation